GoodCallMike/zelda-ui/packages/core/src/Avatar/Avatar-qa-results.md

 ### For Developers
 - Use `testId` prop for reliable test targeting
-- Implement proper form validation
+- Implement proper image loading states
-- Follow accessibility guidelines for labels
+- Follow size guidelines for consistent UI
-- Handle indeterminate state properly
+- Include alt text for all images

 ### For QA Teams
-- Test all checkbox states (checked, unchecked, indeterminate)
+- Test all size and shape variants
-- Verify keyboard navigation in all browsers
+- Verify image loading and fallbacks
 - Validate screen reader announcements
-- Test form submission scenarios
+- Test with various content types

 ## Testing Coverage
 - **Statements**: 100% ✅